IndaPlus25/task-6-yea/README.md

 the biggest count?

 #### Exercise 4.78 (7.18) (src - use `weblog-analyzer`)
-Add a method to LogAnalyzer that finds which two-hour period is the busiest.
+Add a method to LogAnalyzer called `busiestTwoHours` that finds which two-hour period is the busiest.
 Return the value of the first hour of this period.

 ### Executing without BlueJ: The Java `main` method!
 Read to and including the `HelloWorld` example in